pxc/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 Git provides multiple methods for fixing up mistakes as you are developing.
-Selecting an appropriate method depends on whether or not you have committed the mistake, and if you have committed the mistake, whether you have shared the erroneous commit with anyone else.
+Selecting an appropriate method depends on whether or not you have committed the mistake and, if you have committed the mistake, whether you have shared the erroneous commit with anyone else.

 ### Fixing un-committed mistakes ###